-As opened the lid I saw a young, fully dressed male.
+As I opened the lid I saw a young, fully dressed male.
 The first sign of infestation was at the mouth.
 There was a pile of maggots that was impressive.
 Fortunately, I keep several bottles of Frigid’s STOP on hand.
-STOP is the most effect maggot killing chemical on the market.
-It’s also great at killing Clostridium perfringens (aka tissue gas).
+STOP (1-STOP) is the most effect maggot killing chemical on the market.
+It is also great at killing Clostridium perfringens (aka tissue gas).

 I proceeded to douse the maggots and the area surrounding the mouth with Frigid’s STOP.
 The maggot population was quickly liquidated.
 I took a few moments to make sure that there were no more maggots.
 I repeated the process with the eyes and the nose.

 As I treated the areas of the face, I noticed some movement underneath the shirt of the deceased.
-Upon opening the shirt, I noticed several areas where maggots colonies had developed.
+Upon opening the shirt, I noticed several areas where maggot colonies had developed.
 These areas included multiple gunshot wounds and the thoracic/abdominal autopsy incision.
-It was clear that I would need to remove the deceased from the casket, undress them on the embalming table then I would need to open all of the autopsy incisions.
+It was clear that I would need to remove the deceased from the casket and undress him on the embalming table.
+Then I would need to open all of the autopsy incisions.

 The cavities and scalp of the decedent were fully infested with maggots.
 I was able to treat all of the tissues with STOP and effectively kill the maggots quickly and thoroughly.

 What makes STOP such an effective embalming chemical when combating maggots or tissue gas is ethylene dichloride.
-In this situation I used several stand alone sixteen (16) ounce bottles of STOP.
-Frigid also offers an arterial with STOP added into it, 36+.
+In this situation I used several stand-alone sixteen (16) ounce bottles of STOP.
+Frigid also offers an arterial with STOP added into it, 36 Plus.
 Frigid’s Premium Cavity also has some STOP as an additive.
 These are great embalming options to provide piece of mind to the embalmer for every embalming.